jubatus/website/source/en/fv_convert.rst

     ``"str"``     Use given number as a string.
 This extractor is used when the value of the number is not important, such as user ID.
 Weight is set to be 1.
     ============= =====================

- :suffix:

-   Specifies a suffix of a key which stores a result of the extraction.

 Hashing Key of Feature Vector
 -----------------------------